replicatedhq/replicated-docs/docs/intro-replicated.md

 When you use the Replicated platform, you can install your application using the Helm CLI, KOTS, kURL, or use a proprietary installer.

-You can create a single release that supports using a Helm installation, optionally including the SDK, along side of the KOTS and kURL installers.
+With a KOTS entitlement, you can create a single release that supports using a Helm installation, optionally including the SDK, along side of the KOTS and kURL installers.
 This lets you create one release to support multiple types of customer environments so that your application runs consistently in every environment.
 For example, you might have customers that only want a Helm CLI installation for their existing cluster, and other customers who want a Kubernetes cluster provisioned for them with the application in an air gapped environment.

 One of the many advantages of using a combined release is that you can include the compatibility matrix and test all of the installations using the same application version.

-### Helm
+### Helm Installer

 Customers can use the Helm CLI to install Helm charts.
 You can include the SDK as a dependency of your Helm chart if you want to integrate some or all of the Replicated features.
 For example, you might want to relay performance, usage, and health data from your proprietary customer user interface to the vendor portal and set up notifications for events.
 For more information about the SDK, see [About the Replicated SDK (Beta)](replicated-sdk-overview).

-### KOTS and kURL
+### KOTS and kURL Installers

 KOTS entitlements let you package and update applications using Helm charts, Kubernetes manifests, or Kubernetes Operators.
 Applications are then securely deployed in customer environments using the KOTS installer.

 For customers that do not have an existing cluster, you can include a kURL installer to provision an embedded cluster, and then KOTS installs the application.